-"Practical, good looking, well equipped and fun to drive - the Veloster is an attractive package."
+"Practical, good looking, well equipped and fun to drive - the Hyundai Veloster is an attractive package."

-The Hyundai Veloster arrived in 2012 and is the Korean company's latest attempt to build a coupe without compromise - and first impressions of the 2012 car are good.
+What you get in the Hyundai Veloster is the Korean company's latest attempt to build a coupe without compromising practicality - and first impressions of the 2012 car are good.
 There's actually a lot of space inside for four adult passengers, which is great considering it's a stylish, well-proportioned car on the outside.
-Once you also consider the large boot and handy rear door, and you’ve got a sleek coupe with the practicality of your average small family car on your hands.
-However, the engine line-up is disappointing and lets the car down overall, while the lack of a diesel option will put off high-mileage drivers.
-It's a shame, because given its agile handling and comfortable ride, the Veloster could easily challenge the VW Scirocco and Audi TT in the hard-fought, desirable coupe market.
-That said, if you can live with the increased running costs and slightly lacklustre performance, the Veloster is a stylish alternative to its mainstream rivals.
+Once you also consider the large boot and clever rear door set-up, you have a sleek coupe with the practicality of your average small family car on your hands.
+However, the engine line-up is disappointing and lets the car down overall, while the lack of any diesel engine will send high-mileage drivers elsewhere.
+Which is a shame because, with its agile handling and comfortable ride, the Veloster could easily take on the VW Scirocco and Audi TT in the hard-fought, desirable coupe market.
+Having said that, if you can live with the increased running costs and slightly underwhelming performance, the Veloster is a stylish alternative to its mainstream rivals.
 The Hyundai Veloster comes in four specifications – entry-level, Blue Drive, Sport and top-of-the-range Turbo.

-Unlike many sporty coupes, the Hyundai Veloster finds a good balance between ride and handling.
-It feels agile enough when you want to drive fast, yet is composed and comfortable over some of the bumpiest, most rutted roads.
+For a sporty coupe, the Veloster manages to strike a good balance between handling and comfortable ride.
+It always feels agile enough when you want to drive it fast, but remains composed and comfortable over some of the bumpiest of the UK's poorly surfaced roads.
 This is in part thanks to its cushioned suspension absorbing the jolts, but credit must also go to its well-bolstered sports seats, which hold you snugly in place.
-In the back there's a pair of seats, accessible by a single rear door on the passenger side.
-Headroom is acceptable given the sloping roof, and there's actually plenty of knee room – so even adults should be able to tolerate longer journeys behind a tall driver.
+In the back, you get a pair of seats, accessible by a single rear door on the passenger side.
+Headroom is reasonable, if you take into account the sloping roof, and there's actually quite a lot of knee room – so most passengers should be able to tolerate longer journeys sat behind a tall driver.

 The inside of the Veloster is actually more spacious than the exterior's compact dimensions suggest.
 With the standard-fit split-fold rear seats still in place, the boot offers a generous 320 litres of space, which is marginally more than you’ll find in a Volkswagen Scirocco, but still smaller than in the Vauxhall Astra GTC.
 Fold down the back seats, and the capacity expands to 984 litres, which is getting near the amount of room you’ll find in a small family hatchback.
-The Veloster's trump card is revealed when you need to access the back seats.
-Thanks to a single rear door on the passenger side, you can get into the back without levering the front seats forward – particularly useful if you need to fit child seats or dump shopping on a regular basis.
-Take a seat and you’ll notice there's lots of knee room, and headroom isn’t bad considering the sloping roof.
-Up front, the cabin is well designed with plenty of flair and loads of useful cubbies, while equipment is generous, too.
+However, the Veloster's real trump card comes when you need to get into the back seats – it has a single rear door on the passenger side, which enables you to get into the back without having to lever the front seats forwards, which is especially useful if you want to fit some child seats or dump shopping on a regular basis.
+Get in the back and you’ll immediately notice the abundant knee room, and headroom that isn’t bad considering that it has a sloping roof.
+In the front, the interior is well designed with plenty of flair and lots of handy storage cubbies, while equipment is generous, too.